 The Pros and Cons of Living In Canada

 Have you ever thought about moving to Canada?
-Well, if you are, there is a lot to like.
-It’s one of the reasons so many people are choosing to move there.
-Of course, there are several drawbacks, but we have devised a list below for a clear picture of the pros and cons.
+Well, if you are, there is a lot to like and this is why so many people are choosing to move here every year.

 Canada is one of those countries that is welcoming to all.
 It embraces all cultures and is, therefore, recognised as being immigrant-friendly.
 But, it isn’t a case of moving to Canada and being treated as an outsider.
 Instead, everyone is made to feel extremely welcome and a part of daily life.